-- 1. For multi lane highways: - a.
-LCVs shall not cross oncoming lanes where visibility does not allow it to be done safely. - b.
-Where there is accumulated snow on the highway or when the highway is icy, LCV's shall not pass any other vehicle unless that vehicle is traveling at a speed of less than 70 km/hr. - c.
-Where a highway becomes impassible due to icy or slippery conditions, LCV's will obey all advisories posted by the authority of Alberta Transportation. - 2.
-For two lane highways, LCV's shall not operate during adverse weather or driving conditions (including but not limited to rain, snow, sleet, ice, smoke, fog, or other conditions) which: - a.
-Obscure or impede the drivers ability to drive in a sale manner, or - b.
-Prevent the driver from driving with reasonable consideration for the safety of persons using the highway.
+1. For multi lane highways:

+b) Where there is accumulated snow on the highway or when the highway is icy, LCV's shall not pass any other vehicle unless that vehicle is traveling at a speed of less than 70 km/hr.

+c) Where a highway becomes impassible due to icy or slippery conditions, LCV's will obey all advisories posted by the' authority of Alberta Transportation.

+2. For two lane highways, LCV's shall not operate during adverse weather or driving conditions (including but not limited to rain, snow, sleet, ice, smoke, fog or other conditions) which:

+a) Obscure or impede the drivers ability to drive in a sale manner, or b) Prevent the driver from driving with reasonable consideration for the safety of persons using the highway.